mbarcia/pipelineframework/docs/guide/getting-started.md

 ### Optional Dependencies for Persistence

-If you plan to use the `autoPersist = true` feature for automatic entity persistence, you'll also need to include database dependencies:
+If you plan to use persistence features, you'll also need to include database dependencies:

 ```xml
 <dependency>